maghawry74/DepotShop-WebApi/README.md

 ## Features
 * Using MongoDb Database.
+* Using Official Mongo Driver For C# For Data Access.
 * Applying All CRUD Operation For 3 Entites (User,Product,Order).
+* Data Validations.
 * Login in && Sign UP.
 * Authentiction && Authorization Using JWT.
 * Using Repository Pattern For Data Access.